davetang/getting_started_with_c/README.md

 gcc input_output.c -o choose_number
 ```

-or to compile all the examples, type:
+Or to compile all the examples, type:

 ```bash
 make
 ```

-The binaries will be stored in the `bin` folder.
+The executables/binaries will be stored in the `bin` folder.

 ## Introduction